decentralized-identity/keri/docs/Q-and-A.md

 So KERI has an audience that acts as if they understand distributed consensus but have at best a less than rigorous understanding and at worst a largely erroneous understanding.
 "

+## *Q: Wouldn’t we still need public blockchains to hash proof?
+_At least at certain intervals to ensure my data is not erased by the central registry..._

+The registry is logically centralized (in that there is a consensus between participants) but there is no central registry (needed, ed.), which gatekeeps access to the data.\
+(_@Chunningham_)

 # Q&A section Why the internet is broken